MostAwesomeDude/brismu/3-Rel.md

     -------------------------------------- (ija-dist) (bicat-distributivity)
     bu'a .ijebo bu'e .ija bu'a .ijebo bu'i

-This rule is reminiscent of CLL 14.8.
+This rule is reminiscent of, but not literally, CLL 14.8.
 We don't want to really deal with the syntax of `{bo}` in general, and it's just here for grouping; we will leave the full details of parentheses to the interested (and masochistic) reader.

 ## Conjunction & Disjunction